drug-design/course/docs/chapters/adme-properties.md

 ### Drug Absorption

-Absorption is the process of drug movement from the administration site to the systemic circulation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-absorption-4f6fd65e'><i class='fa fa-play' aria-hidden='true'></i></button>Absorption is the process of drug movement from the administration site to the systemic circulation.
 In this process the drug gains entrance to the body.
 The drug is considered outside the body until it crosses a cellular barrier such as the gastrointestinal tract or the cellular barrier of the respiratory system.
 Drug absorption is governed by the route of administration, the formulation and the drug's physico-chemical properties.
 *[nce]: New Chemical Entity: a compound not previously described.